Pattern of inclusions inside rippled icicles: Discussion

 Under the assumption that the inclusions were air bubbles, Knight thought that the spongy ice was primarily due to draining of liquid, while Maeno \etal{}\ suggested that ``air bubbles'' were evidence of rapid crystal growth.
 In addition, Maeno \etal{}\ assumed that the whole surface was wetted, so ripples would have to be from more rapid cooling at the protuberances.
 This explanation led to models of icicle morphology~\cite{short2006,makkonen1988Model} and linear stability theories of icicle ripples~\cite{ogawa2002,ueno2003,ueno2004,ueno2007,ueno2010a,ueno2010b,ueno2011} which assumed that the icicle is completely covered by a thin flowing film of supercooled water.
 Subsequent experimental work~\cite{ladan2021wetting} has shown that this is not the case and that the water actually flows over the surface in a complex pattern of transient rivulets.

 Our observation that the inclusions are pockets of liquid indicates that a different process is involved in ripply icicle formation.
-The foggy, spongey ice is not due to draining of liquid, but actually the trapping of impure liquid.
-Thus, the inclusions are \textit{not} evidence of rapid crystal growth, and may not be used to infer rapid cooling at protuberances.
+The foggy, spongey ice is not due to draining of liquid Thus, the inclusions are \textit{not} evidence of rapid crystal growth, and may not be used to infer rapid cooling at protuberances.

 While dissolved solids remain trapped in the liquid inclusions, dissolved gasses can escape to the atmosphere.
 For gasses to be trapped as bubbles, there would indeed have to be very rapid cooling, or some process that entrains and traps bubbles as the ice forms.
 Such a trapping process does occur in the core of the icicle, where the water can remain liquid well away from the tip, forming a long hollow region.
 This core water only freezes later by a sort of pipe-filling process, called mode 3 by Maeno \etal{}~\cite{maeno1994}.
 The shapes of bubbles formed during this process were observed by Maeno \textit{et al.} However, we have observed using dye that liquid inclusions may still form in the core.
 Most of the body of an icicle is formed from liquid flowing and pooling on the outer surface of the icicle~\cite{ladan2021wetting}, where it is presumably in sufficient contact with the surrounding air that dissolved gases can escape before bubbles are formed.